teddykladdkak/GymLund2/README.md

 # GymLund.tk
 ## What is this?
 This project is based on [GymLund](https://github.com/teddykladdkak/GymLund).
-The code is now not dependent on server logic and local updates, but everything is now rendered by the user and data is loaded from [Google Sheet](https://docs.google.com/spreadsheets/d/1BWtH6cBOzcdUlIywS7DqZcROSsQoC5F9p2NMYUhgFys/edit?usp=sharing).
+The code is no longer dependent on sever logic and local updates.
+Everything is now rendered by the user and data is loaded from [Google Sheet](https://docs.google.com/spreadsheets/d/1BWtH6cBOzcdUlIywS7DqZcROSsQoC5F9p2NMYUhgFys/edit?usp=sharing).

 It all started when I wanted to visit all the Pokémon Go gyms in my city.
 For this I made a list that could be checked.
 During this period, Gym Badges were also implemented in Pokémon Go, so add them to the page.
 In various forums I participated in, there were constant users asking where the gym was.
 I solved the problem by making some adjustments and then GymLund became what it is today!